rbschofield/TT3/README.md

 # TT3
-Tunnels and Trolls text based adventures using Python3
+Tunnels and Trolls text based adventuring using Python3